 After becoming a man, Qamile Stema [below] said she could leave the house and chop wood with other men.
 She also carried a gun.
 At wedding parties, she sat with men.
 When she talked to women, she recalled, they recoiled in shyness.

 Qamile Stema said she would die a virgin.
 Had she married, she joked, it would have been to a traditional Albanian woman.
 “I guess you could say I was partly a woman and partly a man, but of course I never did everything a man does,” she said.
 “I liked my life as a man.
 I have no regrets.”

-Photographer Jill Peters has captured images of sworn virgins, including this images of Lumia from 2011:Lisa Wade is a professor of sociology at Occidental College.
-You can follow her on Twitter and Facebook.
+Photographer Jill Peters has also captured images of sworn virgins.Lisa Wade, PhD is a professor at Occidental College.
+She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
+You can follow her on Twitter, Facebook, and Instagram.